eapo/healytastic/README.md

-# Data Vision
+# Healytastic

-Data Vision is the submission of [Ueberanalyse team](https://lablab.ai/event/doge-ai-hackathon/ueberanalyse) for DOGE Hackathon.
+Healytastic is the submission of [Ueberanalyse team](https://lablab.ai/event/doge-ai-hackathon/ueberanalyse) for DOGE Hackathon.

-Deployed and can be accessed on endpoint: https://data-vision.streamlit.app/
+Deployed and can be accessed on endpoint: https://healytastic.streamlit.app/

 ### Team Members
 1. Aman Arora